Is Now A Good Time To Buy A House?

 Another reason to look at multiple lenders is that many banks and other mortgage lenders are being especially careful as a result of the economic impacts of COVID-19.

 Some lenders are severely limiting the availability of certain mortgage options.
 It’s not uncommon to see stories in the media about lenders requiring a minimum 700 median FICO® Score and a 20% down payment because they’re afraid to take on risk right now.
-Other lenders like Quicken Loans®, while acknowledging the reality of the situation and making judgments on the right thing to do, haven’t taken such drastic steps.
+Other lenders like Rocket Mortgage®, while acknowledging the reality of the situation and making judgments on the right thing to do, haven’t taken such drastic steps.

 Whoever you end up going with, it’s important to be especially aware of your credit score right now.
 Events like this can cause enough financial stress, but scammers also take advantage of the situation in times of change and increased worry, so it’s important to be super vigilant to avoid scams and identity theft.